 The reworked shoreline sandstone layers of the 23 Ma old sea sediments bear a very rich marine fauna.
 The so called “shark tooth-bearing beds” also contain a mixture of remains from rays, dolphins, manatees and crocodilians.
 The marine beds were first reported by Koch (1903, 1904).
 He described 25 shark species from 8 genera, with 4 new species among them.
 After his description the “Ipolytarnóc shark tooth-bearing bed” became a characteristic marker of the Eggenburgian stage of the Lower Miocene in the Central Paratethys.

-The fauna described more than 100 years ago was revised recently and completed with new finds.
-The result shows a very diverse Lower Miocene shark community that includes 19 genera with 16 certain species.
+The original fauna was revised recently based on new finds.
+The result shows a very diverse Lower Miocene shark community, representing warm-temperate water, a subtropical climate with wide habitation range that includes 19 genera with 16 certain species (Kocsis, 2007, 2016).

 The fossil shark teeth captured the mind of local people, folklore created a myth about them by calling the shark tooth as a petrified bird-tongue.

 It is less known that the marly layers of the glauconitic sandstone have fragments of solitary coral and mollusk remains.
 Bioerosional feeding traces refer to the presence of sea urchins as well.